wbxsxu168/MyResumeBackend/README.md

 # MyResumeK8S Backend

-This is a My Resume K8S Project, which has been built by leveraging the latest technology/github-resource and four popular coding languages/frameworks.
+This is a My Resume K8S Project, which has been built by leveraging the latest technology/github-resource/IaC tools and four popular coding languages/frameworks.
 Its URL is https://wbxsxu168.github.io/myresume/

 ## Features: